 Using Coconut Oil

 You should also try to apply coconut oil to your dog’s coat.
 What you will appreciate about this oil is Lauric acid is present in it.
-The lauric acid can kill harmful pathogens such as yeast and bacteria that build up on damaged skin.
-The use of coconut oil can result in less hair loss and improved comfort of your dog.
+Lauric acid can kill harmful pathogens such as yeast and bacteria that build up on damaged skin.
+The use of coconut oil can result in less hair loss and improved comfort for your dog.

 CBD OIL FOR DOG HAIR LOSS

 Another natural product you can add, in addition to these remedies, is CBD oil for dogs.
 CBD oil from hemp is a rich source of Omega 3 and Omega 6 fatty acids.

 You can also think along the lines of adding the CBD oil to your pet’s food to reduce irritation and swelling.
 The Gamma–linolenic acid (GLA) present can also regulate the endocrine system of your pet.
 Omega 3s and GLA are what make CBD one of the best home remedies for hair loss in dogs.